jackalnom/centralcoastcauldrons/APISpec.md

 [
     {
-        "sku": "string", /* Must match a sku from the catalog just passed in this call */ "quantity": "integer" /* A number less than or equal to the quantity available for sale */ }
+        "sku": "string", /* Must match a sku from the catalog just passed in this call */ "quantity": "integer" /* A number between 0 and the quantity available for sale */ }
 ]
 ```